appronto/RabbitMQconnector/README.md

 * Import the module **RabbitMQ connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)

+* You need to add the MxModelReflection module also from the appstore

 - Add RMQConfiguration_Overview to your navigation
 - Use the provided actions in Objects/subfolder
 - Do not use microflows in /private folders